ayoayco/mjuaje.blog/_posts/2020-04-02-the-government-and-the-christian.md

 ##### 9. But isn’t it written in [Philippians 2:14](https://biblia.com/bible/esv/philippians/2/14) that we shouldn’t grumble?

 Yes, that’s right.
 With regards to our motive, there’s no point of contention.
 We are broken for our people.
 We should be!
 We want to help our nation.
 But, we should be careful to have the proper means also.
 Would trashtalking the government really help?
 Well actually yes, as we can see that the government right now is reacting positively to the bashing.
 But I think this is just a short-term solution.
 We do not just want the government to do its job, but we want also our countrymen to realize how to choose their leaders wisely.
 But by calling them ‘bobo’ or by unfriending them or again trashtalking the government, we build a wall towards them.
 We dismiss them instead of educating them.

-Also, we should not just look at this pragmatically, but the means should justify itself[^2] as well.
+We also should not just look at this pragmatically, but the means should justify itself[^3] as well.
 Does the way we hold our government accountable pleasing to God?
 Is it God-glorifying?
 Would the nonbelievers, especially those who hold opposing political views, acknowledge that these are words that come out from someone who is being conformed to the image of Christ?

 ###### All Scriptures are quoted from the ESV.

 ###### This article was previously published by the author of this site as a Facebook status.
 Slight changes were done here.

+[^1]: I will be bringing up a lot of Bible verses.
+I've done my best to use them in their proper context.
+So I then leave it to the reader to verify if this is so.
-[^1]: Grudem, W. A. (2008). *Systematic theology*.
+[^2]: Grudem, W. A. (2008). *Systematic theology*.
 Grand Rapids, MI: Zondervan.
-[^2]: Norman Geisler and Ravi Zacharias
+[^3]: Norman Geisler and Ravi Zacharias